Digital Selective Calling (DSC) and the Mariner

-In Australia you would apply through the AMSA, in Bermuda the MMSI is provided the Department of Telecommunications, in Canada you would apply through Industry Canada, New Zealand contact Radio Spectrum Management, in the U. K. contact Ofcom.
+In Australia you would apply through the AMSA, in Bermuda the MMSI is provided by the Department of Telecommunications, in Canada you would apply through Industry Canada, New Zealand contact Radio Spectrum Management, and in the U. K. contact Ofcom.

 Once you have received your MMSI number, you must enter it into your DSC equipped radio.
 Each radio’s manual will have instructions how to enter the number.
 Once this is done your radio will have full Digital Selective Calling capabilities.
 If you elect not to apply for and enter a MMSI number into your marine radio, the DSC features will not be functional.
 However, your radio will be completely functional in all other respects.

 Distress, Urgency, & Safety

 DSC "distress alerts", are simple "push of a button" transmissions.
 When you push the "Distress Button" on your DSC equipped radio, a preformatted distress alert is transmitted.
 Your MMSI number is encoded in the message allowing rescue agencies to obtain valuable information about you and your vessel.

 If your radio is properly installed and coupled to a GPS unit, your vessel’s current position and the current UTC (Zulu) time is also automatically sent.
 When a DSC distress alert is sent, it will repeat itself every 3½ to 4½ minutes until it has been acknowledged or you cancel the transmission yourself.